First-Alatheian-Confederatium/.github/profile/README.md

 ## Introduction

 PANOPTIS is a specialized system designed for discreetly monitoring and analyzing communications within designated groups.
-It excels at identifying potentially escalating messages and sentiments, providing early warnings for proactive intervention (purely for role-playing purposes).
+It excels at identifying potentially escalating messages and sentiments, providing early warnings for proactive intervention.

 ## Core Functionalities

-*   **Message Interception:** PANOPTIS quietly captures and indexes messages from various sources (again, this is for roleplay).
+*   **Message Interception:** PANOPTIS quietly captures and indexes messages from various sources.
 *   **Sentiment Analysis:** The system employs advanced algorithms to gauge the emotional tone and underlying sentiment of messages.
 *   **Threat Detection:** PANOPTIS identifies keywords, phrases, and communication patterns that may indicate escalating tensions or potential threats.
 *   **Real-time Alerts:** When potentially concerning messages are detected, PANOPTIS provides immediate alerts to designated personnel.